FAQ

 No.

-It has been a long time since I attended university and I have difficulty obtaining letters of recommendation by a university lecturer.
+I have difficulty obtaining letters of recommendation by a university lecturer.
 What will happen if I do not submit letters of recommendation?

 Should the letters of recommendation be submitted together with the other application documents or should they be sent directly by the university lecturer?